-The Gold Coast Museum was opened in 1972, believed to be a former Aboriginal gathering place with middens.
-The heritage listed grounds and trees of one and a quarter acres include littoral forest and gardens planted with ancient native vegetation.
-Bundall sugar mill was in the vicinity from 1872 until 1888 and family members of those who worked at the mill have been buried with marked graves within the grounds.
+The Gold Coast Museum was founded in 1972, on what is believed to be a former Aboriginal gathering place with middens.
+The heritage listed grounds with a remnant littoral rainforest and native vegetation, sits on one and a quarter acres.
+The Bundall Sugar plantation and mill was in the vicinity from 1872 until 1888 and the family members of those who worked at the mill have been buried with marked graves within the grounds.

 The grounds were part of the ABC Open Garden Scheme in 2009.

-The historical collection includes the Cable Station equipment which was in operation from 1902; Paula Stafford Bikini Collection worn in the 1950s; part of the wreckage of the Scottish Prince which was wrecked off Stradbroke Island 1887; a large Aboriginal artefact collection; and some 2,500 objects, 1,500 photographs of the Gold Coast area, archival records including old newspapers, maps, development plans and books of local interest and much more.
+The historical collection includes: Cable Station equipment from 1902; Paula Stafford Bikini Collection from the 1950s; artefacts from the Scottish Prince which was wrecked off Stradbroke Island in 1887; a large Aboriginal artefact collection; and some 2,500 objects, 1,500 photographs of the Gold Coast area.
+There are also archival records including old newspapers, maps, development plans and books of local interest and much more.

 - Coach Parking